TanvirRahmanTaiyeb/devdeakin-qa-platform/README.md

 ---

 ## Overview
-This application was initially developed as part of an academic project and later enhanced to demonstrate real-world functionality.
-The app integrates **secure authentication**, **cloud-based data storage**, and a **subscription payment system** to create a functional and scalable platform.
+This application was initially developed as part of an academic project and later enhanced to showcase full-stack, real-world functionality.
+It integrates **secure authentication**, **cloud-based data storage**, **subscription-based payments**, and **email marketing automation** to deliver a functional, scalable, and user-friendly Q&A platform.
+Users can log in, create rich Markdown-based posts, upgrade to premium plans via Stripe, and subscribe to a developer newsletter powered by SendGrid.

 ---